NaniDAO/ie/docs/src/src/IE.sol/contract.IE.md

 ### _computePoolAddress

-*Computes the create2 address for given token pair.*
+*Computes the create2 address for given token pair.
+note: This process checks all available pools for price.*

 ```solidity